gbouchar/gbouchar.github.io/code.md

 I switched to Python, Scala and Lua.

-Hopefully, I'm going to participate in the development of [Wolfe][wolfe] Now that I joined l
+Hopefully, I'm going to participate in the development of [Wolfe][wolfe]

 You can find random code snippets/forks and more at [my GitHub page][github].